rafasfz/story-books/README.md

 npm start
 ```

-You can use the deployed version as your frontend.
+You can use the deployed version.
 Access it here [https://storybooksfromrafa.herokuapp.com/](https://storybooksfromrafa.herokuapp.com/).